 Yes, but mortgage PPI wasn't as commonly mis-sold, so it's less of an issue.
 Remember, good PPI protects your mortgage repayments in the event of accident, sickness or unemployment - see the Mortgage Arrears Help and Mortgage PPI guides for more.

 Mortgage lenders can legitimately say that having PPI is a condition of allowing you a mortgage - but they aren't allowed to say it must be theirs.

-The company who sold you the insurance (this is often the bank or lender with loans and credit cards) has a duty to ensure the PPI was appropriate for you.
+The company who sold you the insurance (this is often the bank or lender) has a duty to ensure the PPI was appropriate for you.
 Many also lied by saying it was compulsory, or sometimes even added it without asking you.
 Use the full PPI mis-selling checklist to see if you were mis-sold.

 It should look at whether the info you were given when you signed up meets the regulator's guidelines.
 These state the bank shouldn't have pressured you to buy, should have checked you were eligible, told you all the exclusions and price, and ensured the sale was fair.

 Aren't the banks supposed to contact people who were mis-sold?